 Kid friendly sweet with mild flavor.

-To make kaju katli or kaju barfi you will need just three ingredients.
+To make kaju katli recipe or kaju barfi you will need just three ingredients.
 Cashews, sugar and water.
 That’s it.
 Like any recipe that calls for minimum ingredients, go for finest quality cashews for this sweet.

 Cashew nuts– Use best quality fresh cashews that are absolutely not rancid.
 Taste a few before committing in the recipe especially if you are making large scale.